Skip to main content

 Also known as: shot clock violation, time warning

-A time violation is a code violation issued when a player exceeds the allowed time between points, typically penalized with a warning and then a fault or point loss for repeat offenses.
+A time violation is a code violation issued when a player exceeds the allowed time between points.
+This typically penalized with a warning and then a fault or point loss for repeat offenses.

 Why it matters

-Time violations affect match pacing and can directly cost a point or serve at officiated levels, making time-between-points a small but real tactical consideration in competitive play.
+Time violations affect match pacing and can directly cost a point or serve at officiated levels.
+This makes time-between-points a small but real tactical consideration in competitive play.

 Frequently asked questions